rfponce/simple-calculator/README.md

 Input a value with the keypad on the screen or the physical keyboard, select an operator, enter the second value, then press = to make a calculation.

+### Clean a value

-If you want to delete the last value entered you can click on the C button or press the key C on the keyboard.
+If you want to delete the last value entered you can click on the C button (C for Clean) or press the key C on the keyboard.

 ### Percentages